rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

 1. `terraform apply -auto-approve` to skip the prompt for confirmation
 1. `terraform apply -destroy` is another way to run `terraform destroy`.
 1. `terraform -fmt -recursive` to format the code in the sub directories as well.
-1. Install [TFlint](https://github.com/terraform-linters/tflint) which goes beyond `terraform validate`.
+1. Install [TFlint](https://github.com/terraform-linters/tflint) linter which goes beyond `terraform validate`.

 ## Terraform terms